Mercedes SL review

 Sat-nav, stereo and infotainment

-As the new SL was just a facelift Merc hasn't fitted the mouse-like controller for the infotainment system, instead sticking with the old swivel wheel.
+As the new SL was just a facelift Merc hasn't fitted the mouse-like controller for the Command Online infotainment system, instead sticking with the old swivel wheel.
 It's still easy enough to use and quite responsive.
+There’s also Apple CarPlay integration and a mind-boggling array of other features.

-The colour display is bright but the graphics do look a little dated compared to the new systems you find in BMW and Audi model.
-However, it is nicely integrated into the dash rather perched on the top so makes the cabin look a lot better packaged.
+The colour display is bright but the graphics do look a little dated compared to the new systems you find in BMW and Audi models.
+However, it is nicely integrated into the dash rather than perched on the top, so makes the cabin look a lot better packaged.

 Practicality, comfort and boot space